Azerbaijan

 - Gender Roles In Healthcare

-- Women are primarily responsible for family health, though men are increasingly involved in healthcare decisions.
+- Women are primarily responsible for family health, but gender roles are evolving with increased female participation in the healthcare sector.

 - Healthcare Barriers